Showing posts sorted by relevance for query Monochrome. Sort by date Show all posts

 Beware of imitations.
 1961 Ford Galaxie Starliner & 1962 Starlift (brochure).

 Ford stayed and cheated, though not yet with engines.
-Their streamlined two-door, the 1961 Galaxie Starliner, possessed the aerodynamic qualities needed on the big ovals and was a successful race-car but, after early enthusiasm, sales dropped so it was replaced in 1962 with a more palatable notchback roofline.
+Their streamlined two-door, the 1961 Galaxie Starliner, possessed the aerodynamic qualities needed on the big ovals and was a successful race-car but, after early enthusiasm, sales dropped so it was replaced in 1962 with a more commercially palatable notchback roofline.
 That sold well but lacked the slipperiness of the Starliner so performance on the track suffered.
 To regain the lost aerodynamic advantage, Ford fabricated a handful of fibreglass detachable hard-tops which essentially transformed a Galaxie convertible back into a Starliner.
 Not wishing to incur the expense of actually offering them as an option they knew few would buy, Ford gave the plastic roof the name “Starlift”, allocated a part-number and even mocked-up a brochure for NASCAR to read.
 Only three had been built with one race won when NASCAR, not fooled, rapidly issued a ban.
 After Ford took one of the black-balled Starlifts, now fitted with a 483 cubic inch (7.9 litre) engine, to the Bonneville salt flats and set a number of international speed records, NASCAR took the opportunity to impose a 7 litre (usually expressed as 427 cid) displacement limit, one rule that was easy to enforce.

 1964 427 SOHC (Cammer).
 Note the long timing chain.